 All parents are kept fully informed if their child is receiving any additional intervention in school and staff are happy to discuss this further with you.
-Targets will be shared with parents through our SEND Support Plans so that they can be worked on between home and school.
+Targets will be shared with parents so that they can be worked on between home and school.
 We are also able to offer advice and practical ways that you can support your child at home.